zainfathoni/kawalmasjid/README.md

 Open up <http://localhost:3000> and you should be ready to go!

-With HMR, it will run both `dev:remix` and `dev:express`, the Remix server and Express server with HMR enabled.
+With HMR, it will run both `dev:remix` and `dev:express`, the Remix server and the Express server with HMR enabled.
 Then wait until you see this:

 ```sh
 📀 Remix on Express server port :3000